ysfoo/haplm/hippo_aeml/README.md

 ## HIPPO: Output maximimum likelihood attained
 This modified version of HIPPO outputs the maximum likelihood density as the first line of `MAP.out` before outputting the maximum likelihood estimate.

+## HIPPO: Seed file renamed to `hippo_seed`
+In the original version, the random seed for HIPPO is stored in the file `seed`.
+This is renamed to `hippo_seed` for consistency with the seed file `AEML_seed` used by AEML.

 ## References

 <a id="1">[1]</a>